 Parents are always welcome at E. E. Miller Elementary School.
 We ask all visitors to report directly to the main office upon arrival.
-You will be asked to sign in and receive a visitor's pass prior to going to the classroom or lunchroom.
+Parents coming to eat lunch with their child will be provided a space to visit with their child and eat lunch separate from the regular lunchroom tables.
 School visitations are 30 minutes in length.
 If you would like to stay longer, please return to the office to sign-in as a volunteer.